IFlippie/Pipes-Liquid/Assets/readme.txt

 WRITE DOCUMENT
 CODE CLEANUP
-ONE BUG RELATED TO THE VERTICES ROTATION WHEN GOING STRAIGHT IN THE X DIRECTION
+ONE BUG RELATED TO THE VERTICES ROTATION WHEN GOING STRAIGHT IN THE X DIRECTION(gimbal lock) maybe fixable by having transform.right replaced with forward or up but would require vertices code changes or maybe use forward with quaternions(set)lookrotation

 EXTRA FOR ART POINTS: